wombatK/COVID19excel/README.md

 	 The required dynamic names are established by the TtranspSeries macro (for TSTS and DeathsTimeS) or the AddCountry macro for tblData in myData worksheet.

+    UpdateSeriesLabels Sub

+    Scans for worksheet charts, starting from leftmost one (ie. chart sheet index order), prompting user to process that chart or not, or to abort (cancel) the processing.

+	For each selected chart, the xy series functions are stepped through to find any labelled points.
+Only 1 is expected, giving typically the RH point on the series when last processed by this (or otherwise with XY Chart Labeller).

+    Where a label is found, it is copied to the next to last RH point, where not found, a point label is constructed from the series function given label.
+The series label is parsed to remove any "from..." suffix (which is used in this workbook to specify dates from which a country had over 100 cases or 10 deaths per 10m pop)